Rosh-Made/rosh-made/blog/statice-flowers.md

 Growing tips

 * To preserve the color of statice, hang to dry upside down in a well-aired indoor position
-* Most common problem for statice is related to overwatering, they do not need much water hence its drought tolerant.
-Statice is hardy and disease and bug resistant, that is Low Maintenance!
+* The most common problem for statice is related to overwatering, they do not need much water hence its drought tolerant.
+Statice is hardy and disease and bug resistant, therefore it's is Low Maintenance!
+* keep the leftover seeds in a cool place.
+I store mine in the fridge :)

 Have you tried to grow statice in your garden?
 Be sure to leave a comment below to share your experience!